Integrator’s Manual

 • Network MAC utilization

-The tool can be used to look at the affect of different hardware configurations on network performance.
+The tool can be used to look at the effect of different hardware configurations on network performance.

 Designware Components